 Course Description: Algebra II is the third and final course offered in the New York State series.
 Students will study the Algebra II curriculum for 7 1⁄2 periods per week (one period each day plus one extra period on alternate days).
 The extra class time allows the pace of the instruction to be more appropriate to accommodate students who have experienced difficulty in math in the past.
 The fundamental purpose of this course is to build upon knowledge of linear, quadratic and exponential functions.
+Students extend their repertoire of functions to include polynomial, rational, radical and trigonometric functions.
 Students work closely with the expressions that define the functions and continue to expand and hone their abilities to model situations and to solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.
-Students will also make inferences and conclusions from data and see how the visual displays and summary statistics they learned in earlier grades relate to different types of data and to probability distributions. \This class requires an attached lab.\
+Students will also make inferences and conclusions from data and see how the visual displays and summary statistics they learned in earlier grades relate to different types of data and to probability distributions.
+This class requires an attached lab.